etesync/etesync-dav/README.md

 ### Updating

-To update to the latest version of the docker image run:
+To update to the latest version of the docker image, run:

     docker pull etesync/etesync-dav